davadazaita/davadazaita/README.md

-## Deep Think It Mobile Datacenter ???
+## Deep Think It, Mobile Datacenter ???
 Who will process the high volume of data traffic in fractions of a second?

 ---